DNF (The Morning Show): Critical reviews

 "DNF" received positive reviews from critics.
 Max Gao of The A.V.
 Club gave the episode a "B" grade and wrote, "Does anyone on The Morning Show ever think before they act in a crisis?
 For a bunch of high-powered journalists and executives who are supposed to be a few steps ahead of the public at any given time, these characters seem to spend an awful lot of time being the news rather than reporting on the news, but that is precisely what makes this soapy show so endlessly watchable.
 God help UBA's overworked public-relations team.
 They haven't had a day off in years."

 Maggie Fremont of Vulture gave the episode a 3 star rating out of 5 and wrote, "The question now becomes, will Laura out Bradley, and will she do it before Bradley has a chance to solve this Paul Marks mystery?
 We are barreling toward the season-three finale, and things are getting exciting, folks."
-Kimberly Roots of TVLine wrote, "Yes, I'm aware that Jon Hamm is playing a very different character in The Morning Show than he did in Mad Men.
-That said: Damned if Hamm's Paul doesn't carousel-pitch Alex into a life-changing decision in this week's episode."

 Kayla Laguerre-Lewis of Screen Rant wrote, "The Morning Show has come a long way since the season 1 finale, and it was a nice way to wrap up the episode as the season 3 finale approaches."
-Lacy Baugher of Telltale TV gave the episode a 4 star rating out of 5 and wrote, "Season 3 to date has featured a surprisingly mature and generally mellow Alex — she's been trying to earn herself a place in the room where it happens, helped wrangle the whole Cybil Reynolds debacle, and her streaming, magazine-style interview show is UBA+'s biggest hit.
+Lacy Baugher of Telltale TV gave the episode a 4 star rating out of 5 and wrote, "Season 3 to date has featured a surprisingly mature and generally mellow Alex...
 She was probably overdue for a meltdown or two is what I'm saying, and boy does this episode deliver."